Will-Helliwell/bank_tech_test/README.md

 So that I can keep track of my account balance
 I want to be able to print an account statement showing date, debit, credit and balance
 ```

+### Suggested Extensions
+- Maximum account balance
+- Data persistence - connect to a database
+- Security - can only access account with the correct encrypted password
+- Users can have multiple accounts
+- Web-based UI

 ---

 # Original Specification